 You can finish the picture however you like.
 If you used Lightroom, then you’ve got a DNG file to work with and that has lots of color and tone options available.
 Personally, I like to use Aurora HDR to finish the picture because it makes the most of the tones and has terrific effects.
 A picture like this has a lot of dynamic range, and even though it’s only one exposure, Aurora can help maximize the tonal range and yield terrific contrast.

 And I love to use Luminar for black and white.

 Do it again

 I should have mentioned at the beginning that you’re going to get hooked on making panos.
-It’s liberating to be able to capture the whole scene as you see it without the limitations of not having a wide enough lens and with diminishing the subjects by using a wide lens.
+It’s liberating to be able to capture the whole scene as you see it without the limitations of not having a wide enough lens and without diminishing the subjects by using a wide lens.
 Plus, since astronomers used multiple pictures to make a single image of a black hole, you’re basically doing rocket science with your camera, too.